 Avoid Too Much Rest

-Walking sticks are the perfect way to support your aching back, whether on a hike or casual stroll. ( See Product at Amazon )
+Walking sticks are the perfect way to support your aching back, whether on a hike or casual stroll. ( See Product )

 While some rest is good, too much can hinder your recovery by contributing to weak muscles and stiff joints.
 Try to rest for just 30 minutes at a time before taking a short stroll.
 If you struggle to spend that much time on your feet, consider using walking sticks for added support.